 \subsubsection{Flight-Agent Reward Function and Post-Training}

 Based on the changed requirements regarding the satellite body rates, a modified reward function was employed.
 The Safety Cage limits from Table~\ref{tab:base_agent_additional_modifications} were incorporated into the simulation.
-While they were not negatively affecting the agents performance in particular, they have been included here since it was not associated with further training cost.
-The modified reward function for the RW subnetwork is shown in Equations (\ref{eq17})--(\ref{eq25}).
+While they were not negatively affecting the agent's performance in particular, they have been included here since it was not associated with further training cost.
+The modified RW reward function is shown in \eqref{eq:flight_agent_reward1}--\eqref{eq:flight_agent_reward9}.

-The main change compared to the RW reward function of the base-agent was the increase of the rotation rate regularization and the inclusion of the penalty terms $p\_rates\_excess_{t_i}$ to punish rotation rates exceeding a certain threshold and $p\_smooth_{t_i}$ to penalize bang-bang behavior to avoid reward hacking in conjunction with the rotation rate penalty.
-The parameter $threshold$ was set to 10.0 ($^\circ$/s; as soft maximum for the desired satellite body rates, recommended by InnoCube operators, to provide a buffer to the Safety Cage limit of 20$^\circ$/s per axis) and the parameter $c$ to 5.0.
+Here, $\mathbf{a\_rw}$ are the agent RW actions.
+Just like with the reward function used for training the base-agent, the expression $\delta q_{0,t_i}$ always equals $|\delta q_{0,t_i}|$ due to the mapping of the attitude error quaternion to its positive scalar representation as described in Section~\ref{sec:observationspace}.
+The main change compared to the RW reward function of the base-agent was the increase of the rotation rate regularization and the inclusion of the penalty terms $\mathrm{p\_ex}_{t_i}$ to punish rotation rates exceeding a certain threshold and $\mathrm{p\_smooth}_{t_i}$ to penalize bang-bang behavior to avoid reward hacking in conjunction with the rotation rate penalty.
+The parameter $\mathrm{threshold}$ was set to 10.0 ($^\circ$\text{/s}; as soft maximum for the desired satellite body rates, recommended by InnoCube operators, to provide a buffer to the Safety Cage limit of 20$^\circ$\text{/s} per axis), the parameter $k_{\mathrm{smooth}}$ to 50, and the parameter $k_{\mathrm{ex}}$ to 5.0.
 Further, the first term of $r_{t_i}$ was augmented to reward the agent stronger for lower steady state errors.
-For the fine tuning through post-training, the RW hyperparameters (post-training) from Table~\ref{tab:rw_mt_hyperparams} were used but with n\_steps set to $2\times10^3$, episode length set to 100 and the total\_timesteps doubled to $1\times$10$^{9}$.
+For the fine tuning through post-training, the RW hyperparameters (post-training) from Table~\ref{tab:rw_mt_hyperparams} were used but with the number of rollout steps set to $2\times10^3$, the episode length set to 100 and the number of total time steps doubled to $1\times$10$^{9}$.